tapfortap/AdobeAir/README.md

   - An OS X machine running Lion (10.7)
   - iOS 6.0 SDK

-Note that the iPhone app cannot be built on a Windows machine wusing the Adobe Flex 4.6 SDK.
+Note that the iPhone app cannot be built on a Windows machine using the Adobe Flex 4.6 SDK.
 The iOS SDK included with Adobe Flex is too old.

 ## Setup
 If you don't have the native extension yet then head over to the [downloads page](https://github.com/tapfortap/AdobeAir/downloads).

-Installing the Tap for Tap native extension is super easy.
-This isn't an Adobe Air or Adobe Flash Builder tutorial so we assume that you have aFlex Mobile project(s) already set up and working.
+Installing the Tap for Tap native extension is easy.
+This isn't an Adobe Air or Adobe Flash Builder tutorial so we assume that you have a Flex Mobile project already set up and working.
 All you need to do is add the `tapfortap.ane` file to your project.
-If you do not know how to do that there is a brief explanation below and there are plenty of examples out on the internet.
+If you do not know how to add a native extension there is a brief explanation below

 ### Flash Builder 4.6

-If you do not now how to add a Native Extension to your project in Flash Builder
+#### Adding the Native Extension to the Project

 1. Right click on your project and select properties.
 2. Click `Flex Build Path` in the left hand list.